 Yellow Pages Review.
 Great for Local Business Searches

-You may have been wondering where the old Yellow Pages went, just like I’ve been.
 You probably won’t see the yellow paperback versions of the business directories that you were used to.
 What you will get is an app for iOS and Android mobile that conveniently places entire business directories at your fingertips.

 I dislike the app design because of how small the font is.
 Though probably a trademark color, the yellow theme doesn’t contrast too well with the white background.
 The map display has very little contrast, and the menu icons at the bottom are barely visible.
 The design is optimized for iPad and Android tablets.
 I’m not too thrilled with the UI although it’s pretty straightforward so I’ll give it a 6/10.